Comment on page

 - Make sure the Spot data feed bucket has all permissions to access by Kubecost

-- The Spot instance in the Spot data feed bucket should match the instance in the cluster where the spot data feed is configured.
+- The Spot Instance in the Spot data feed bucket should match the instance in the cluster where the Spot data feed is configured.